' How Does Filing for Bankruptcy Affect a Vehicle Loan? - Law Offices of Robert M. Geller, P.A.

 What Do You Need to know about How Your Car Loan is Handled in Bankruptcy?

-If you are current on your loan payments, you may be able to keep your vehicle by reaffirming the debt with the lender.
+If you are current on your loan payments, it’s possible to keep your vehicle by reaffirming the debt.
 This means that you agree to continue making payments on the loan and that the lender will not repossess your vehicle.
 You will need to sign a new contract with the lender and make sure that you continue to make your payments on time.

 Reaffirming an auto loan means that you are reaffirming your original agreement with the lender.
-This means that you are still responsible for repaying the full amount of the loan, plus any interest and fees that may have accrued.
+This means that you are still responsible for repaying the full amount of the loan.
+This is in addition to any interest and fees that may have accrued.
 If you have fallen behind on your payments, reaffirming your loan can help you get back on track.

 If you are considering reaffirming your auto loan, it is important to speak with your lender to discuss your options.
 You should also make sure that you understand the terms of the agreement before you sign anything.
 Once you have reaffirmed your loan, you are responsible for making all future payments on time.
 If you default on the loan, the lender may repossess your vehicle.

 If you are behind on your loan payments, you may be able to keep your vehicle by redeeming the debt.
-This means that you pay the lender the amount that you owe on the loan in full.
+This means that you pay the lender the amount that you owe in full.
 Once you have redeemed the debt, the lender cannot repossess your vehicle.

 A bankruptcy or debt settlement lawyer can help you with the threat of repossession or with redeeming your loan.